TriumphLLC/Blend4Web/doc_src/viewer.rst

 Lighting
 ........

-Direct lighting parameters setup.
+Setup for direct lighting parameters.
 A light source can be selected using the drop-down menu.
 Changing color and intensity is supported.
 Daytime and sun lighting parameters can also be tweaked on this panel.

     .. image:: src_images/viewer/viewer_lighting_settings.png
        :align: center